stuworx/node-ts-api-starter/README.md

 ```

 ## For config
-check the `dev.env` for environmental variables.
+check the `.env` for environmental variables.

 check the `log4js.json` for log config.